 “If only they knew.”

 “What’s that?”
-I asked about gay terminology I hadn’t heard before.
+I ask about gay terminology I hadn’t heard before.

-“It’s for a woman you take to social affairs so no one knows you’re gay.”
+“It’s a woman you take to social affairs so no one knows you’re gay.”

 “A fag hag?”